recnac-itna/Algorithm_Templates/README.md

 ## Supplementary explanation
 1. It is written in **Python3**, but easy to extend to other languages, such as **Java**, **C++**.
 Just replace the python syntactic sugar and advanced tricks, maybe just less concise.

-2. With my limited time and ability, here only covers **common** algorithms and python tricks.
+2. With my limited time and ability, here only covers **common** data structure & algorithms.
 Almost suitable for interview, but insufficient for competition.

 3. I have tried my best to collect and summarize the most general and best-practice templates in particular area, but this version may not be the best solution.
 Or, it's really the best performance and most concise solution, but it's not the suitable for you.
 Within acceptable performance, **it is the best practice for you when you use it most conveniently**.